lambdaclass/mirra_backend/docs/src/architecture/backend_architecture.md

 }
 ```

-The associated Elixir function is inside the `Engine.Game` module:
+The associated Elixir function is inside the `GameBackend.Game` module:

 ```elixir
 def move_player(_a, _b, _c), do: :erlang.nif_error(:nif_not_loaded)